SohamPhansalkar/AlphaEdu/README.md

 With the help of some Teachers we are also able to provide students with hand written notes of the teachers with great experience in educational industry.

+> ## FAQ's
+Is this website free or caintains in app purchase ?

+* This website is **completely free**.

+Are the video tutorials available in Hindi ?

+* Yes, the video tutorials are available in Hindi and well as English

+Is the website for both i.e CET and NEET students ?
+* Yes it is, but the content for biology is not availble for now